pineappleworkshop/isla-canas/playa-venao-partnership-opportunity.md

 The Isla Cañas Eco Hostel business plan already identifies:
 - Surf enthusiasts from Playa Venao as a tertiary target market
 - Seasonal planning to partner with Playa Venao surf schools (December-April)
-- Playa Venao as a regional competitor with hostels ranging from $11-44/night
+- Playa Venao as a complementary destination with its own accommodation options ($11-44/night)

-A formal partnership would strengthen these connections and create new revenue opportunities.
+A formal partnership would strengthen these connections and create new revenue opportunities through collaborative rather than competitive positioning.

 ## Package Deal Structure